 There is a large pool of research on the control of insects and diseases using organic methods.
 Many controls use a systems approach and are quite effective.
 The introduction of new invasive species into cropping systems threatens these systems approaches, and in several cases the organic control options are very limited or nonexistent.
-Spotted wing drosophila is a relatively recent invasive insect that infests soft fruits, such as berries, and many other fruits as well.
+For example, spotted wing drosophila is a relatively recent invasive insect that infests soft fruits, such as berries, and many other fruits as well.
 Infestation renders fruit unusable since insect larvae feed inside the fruit and may reach critical levels before fruit is harvested.
 This insect is particularly problematic in that it has the ability to oviposit in green fruit and that it has multiple generations throughout the summer, creating an extensive control period.
-There is only one control material available, spinosad, and it is in danger of overuse.
+There is only one control material available, and it is in danger of overuse.
 The control period may also extend so long that maximum label rates are used before the season ends.
-A second invasive insect is brown marmorated stink bug, and at this time there are no organic control measures beyond attempts at mass trapping.
-Research into organic control options for both these invasive pests is critical so that organic growers can integrate controls into their organic systems.
+A second invasive insect is brown marmorated stinkbug, and at this time there are no organic control measures beyond attempts at mass trapping.
+Research into organic control options for both these invasive pests, and others, is critical so that organic growers can integrate controls into their organic systems.
+Prevention is critical.
+Because invasive insect species lack native predators, the organic community needs more information on their biology in order to implement prevention strategies before they become established and are more difficult to control.